Universality of Euler flows and flexibility of Reeb embeddings: Steady Euler flows: proof of Theorems and

 \section{Steady Euler flows: proof of Theorems~\ref{T.main1} and~\ref{T.main2}}

-Our goal in this section is to apply the results on Reeb embeddings in Section~\ref{S3} to prove the main theorems stated in the Introduction on the universality of the Euler flows.
+Our goal in this section is to apply the results on Reeb embeddings in Section~\ref{S3} to prove the main theorems stated in the Introduction on the universality of the stationary Euler equations.